Quickstart

 Description

-Application which can be selected are run by docker compose command and it configuration file docker-compose.yml should not be edited.
+Applications that can be selected are run by the docker compose command, and their configuration file docker-compose.yml should not be edited.
 It is adapted specifically to the start.sh script.

 Prerequisites